laravel/nova-docs/3.0/actions/registering-actions.md

 ## Standalone Actions

-By default, actions run on selected resources.
-If you have an action that does not require any resources / models to run, you may register the standalone action by chaining the `standalone` method when registering an action.
-This action always receives an empty collection of models in the `handle` method.
+Typically, actions executed against on selected resources from a resource index or from a resource's detail screen.
+If you have an action that does not require any resources / models to run, you may register it as a "standalone" action by chaining the `standalone` method when registering the action.
+This action always receives an empty collection of models in its `handle` method:

 ```php
 /**